GRAINS-US corn, soy futures slide as Midwest rain outlook improves

 "Russia has the cheapest (wheat) in the world.
 They continue to sell it below the world market," Roose said.

-(Reporting by Julie Ingwersen; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Rashmi Aich, Nivedita Bhattacharjee, David Evans and Richard Chang)
+(Reporting by Julie Ingwersen; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Rashmi Aich, Nivedita Bhattacharjee, David Evans, Richard Chang and David Gregorio)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))